 - Premium templates and extensions can rapidly add up.

-Magento is oriented more at businesses.
+Magento is oriented more toward businesses.
 However, this does not exclude small firms from benefiting from its features.
 Magento has a free Community Edition, which is quite capable on its own, as well as an Enterprise Edition for larger businesses.
 For this comparison, we’ll concentrate on the features of the Community Edition.

 Key characteristics include:

-- As any self-hosted platform should, it allows an endless amount of items!
+As any self-hosted platform should, it allows an endless amount of items!

-- Includes effective APIs for connecting to any third-party solution.
+Includes effective APIs for connecting to any third-party solution.

-- Product creation options and simple admin interfaces.
+Product creation options and simple admin interfaces.

 Pros: